 - Mineral oil (1 tsp per 10 pounds of your dog’s weight)

-Don’t go crazy with any of these or you can quickly go from constipation to diarrhea which isn’t fun!
-And is certainly not the desired outcome any of us are looking for.
+Don’t go crazy with any of these, or you can quickly go from Constipation to diarrhea, which isn’t fun!
+And it is certainly not the desired outcome any of us are looking for.

 You may also…

 Be advised to try and “adjust” your dog’s diet to a high-fiber diet, particularly if your dog has a reoccurring problem with Constipation.
 Now, if none of these are working, your vet may decide to give your dog an enema, or your veterinarian may also suggest more potent laxatives.
 As we mentioned before, your vet will also be “looking” for a root cause of your dog’s Constipation, and depending on what that is, the treatments could vary drastically.
 If there is cancer, treatment will be a long, emotionally and financially expensive journey.
 If it’s another disease, it could also be a long process.

 Suppose this is the first time that your dog has developed Constipation.
 In that case, we recommend that you have them checked out by a professional so that they can help you create a treatment plan that will not only help your pet today but also help you prevent this from happening again.
 This brings us to the last topic we want to discuss in this article: pet insurance.
 Because we here at IndulgeYourPet feel pretty confident that there are few folks out there who thought on the day that they decided to adopt their pet that one day they would be “researching” what it means to have a constipated canine!